neapsix/neapsix.github.io/content/posts/2022/20220724_Setting_Up_Bhyve_With_Ansible.md

 ```

 The commands work just fine the first time.
-However, each time I add steps or change something in the declarative parts, I have to run the playbook again.
-When I do, Ansible does these run-once commands again.
+However, each time I change something and re-run the playbook, Ansible does these run-once commands again.

 ```console
 TASK [initialize vm-bhyve] ****************************************************